apache/nuttx/configs/arduino-due/README.txt

   NOTE:  When used with the ITEAD shield, the power from the USB connector seems to be inefficient (for example, I lose the USB connection when I insert an SD card).
-I recommends using a 7-12V power supply with the Arduino in this case.
+I recommend using a 7-12V power supply with the Arduino in this case.

   Connector: